pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 ### Add a CI/CD pipeline to your SPFx project with ease

-I will be honest this is one of my personal favorites.
-Who wouldn't want some kind of flow that will automagically build, package, and deploy your solution after adding a new feature to your code base?
+I will be honest, this is one of our personal favorites.
+Who wouldn't want some kind of flow that will automatically build, package, and deploy your solution after adding a new feature to your code base?
 In the IT world, we use workflows (pipelines) for exactly that.
-We added a new command that will generate a YAML GitHub workflow for a given SPFx project which will give you a huge head start in creating a good quality CI/CD flow.
+We added a new command that will generate a YAML GitHub workflow for a given SPFx project, giving you a huge head start in creating a good quality CI/CD flow.
 Let's check out what's possible.

-To add a GitHub workflow for a SharePoint Framework project with an application login method triggered on push to main you only need to run:
+To add a GitHub workflow for a SharePoint Framework project that uses an application login and triggers for every push to the `main` branch, you should run:

 ```sh
 m365 spfx project github workflow add